 - Give an Hour works directly with Guard and Reserve personnel to identify and assist with specific projects nationwide, including connecting to local support resources outside of the Give an Hour network

-- When clinically appropriate, Give an Hour offers additional options for geographically dispersed and underserved areas such as care over the phone and HIPAA compliant virtual counseling.
+- When clinically appropriate, Give an Hour offers additional options for geographically dispersed and underserved areas such as care over the phone and HIPAA compliant tele-health counseling.

 How Can You Help